 Some cards let you Acquire or Break through for cards in the Exile pile.
-To do so, take a card of your choice of the specified type from the Exile pile.
-If you Acquire a non-card in this way, also Take a card from the Unrest pile.
+If you Acquire a noncard in this way, also Take a card from the Unrest pile.

 FIND

 Search the following areas for the card(s) specified in this order: